IELTS Exam, OET, and PTE for Nurses in the USA

 OET (Occupational English Test) is a test for healthcare professionals who need to demonstrate a certain level of English in order to work in English-speaking countries and medical institutions.
 Like the IELTS, the OET tests a candidate’s reading, writing, listening and speaking, however, the key difference is that the entire exam is based on situations in a medical context.
 Each OET subtest is scored out of 500, with your score being mapped to a letter grade (A being the highest, E being the lowest).
 There is no overall score like in IELTS, and candidates need to be aware of the specific requirements that their destination country or institution has for each subtest.
 The total test time is approximately 3 hours and, like IELTS, the Speaking test can be taken on a different day.
 OET tests for nurses and doctors is the most common route for finding jobs in the healthcare sector in the UK and now in the USA.

 The Reading and Listening tests are the same for all professions, and require candidates to answer questions based on extracts from a range of situations that may be encountered in a medical environment.
 The Speaking test is specific to your profession.
 It consists of two role plays with a patient or caregiver, and tests your ability to communicate in spoken English and use appropriate language to support and empathize with the interlocutor.
 The Writing test is also profession-specific, and requires you to write a letter to a patient, caregiver or other health professional, providing information for continued care.
-You can learn more about the different requirements of the OET exam and test preparation pointers in the Swoosh English OET podcast series.
-Listen to the OET exam podcast series here.

 Why should I choose the OET exam?

 One of the main advantages of taking the OET exam is that it is designed for medical language proficiency.
 This does not necessarily mean that the test is easier, but it does help equip you with the skills you need in order to do your job in English to the best of your ability.
 The fact that the exam tests your use of English in real-life, healthcare situations may also help you to feel more confident on test day.
 OET is accepted by healthcare regulators in many countries such as Australia, New Zealand, the UK, Ireland, Canada, Singapore and more recently in the USA.
 You can now apply to the USA as a nurse using your OET score.
 This makes it a good option for anyone wanting to live and work in these countries.
 The OET can be taken on paper or on a computer at over 160 test centers around the world.
-In countries which do not have a test centre, OET is now offering an option to take the test on your computer at home, which gives flexibility to candidates who are unable to get to a test venue.
+In countries which do not have a test center, OET is now offering an option to take the test on your computer at home, which gives flexibility to candidates who are unable to get to a test venue.
 To give yourself the best chance of success, you need to ensure that you have prepared adequately with as much advance notice of your test date as possible.

 Many people choose OET because they prefer the medical content of the exam.
 It is also becoming more widely recognized, making it a good option for many healthcare professionals who want to work in an English-speaking country.